Quantum Speedups for Multiproposal MCMC: Introduction

 \section{Introduction}

-In their many forms, multiproposal MCMC methods \citep{tjelmeland2004using,frenkel2004speed,delmas2009does,neal2011mcmc,calderhead2014general,luo2019multiple} use multiple proposals to gain advantage over traditional MCMC algorithms \citep{metropolis1953equation,hastings} that only generate a single proposal at each step.
-After generating a number proposals, these methods randomly select the next Markov chain state from a set containing all $P$ proposals and the current state with selection probabilities involving the target and proposal density (mass) functions.
-Calculation of proposal probabilities typically scales $\mathcal{O}(P^2)$, so recent efforts \citep{glatt2022parallel,holbrook2023generating} focus on efficient joint proposal structures that lead to computationally efficient $\mathcal{O}(P)$-time proposal selection probabilities.
-Even after incorporating efficient joint proposals such as the Tjelmeland correction (Section \ref{sec:multipropMCMC}), selection probabilities still require evaluation of the target function at each of the $P$ proposals. \cite{holbrook2023quantum} uses the Gumbel-max trick to turn the proposal selection task into a discrete optimization procedure amenable to established quantum optimization techniques \cite{durr1996quantum,yoder2014fixed}.
+In their many forms, multiproposal MCMC methods \citep{Tjelmeland2004UsingAM,frenkel2004speed,delmas2009does,neal2011mcmc,calderhead2014general,luo2019multiple} use multiple proposals to gain advantage over traditional MCMC algorithms \citep{metropolis1953equation,hastings} that only generate a single proposal at each step.
+After generating a number of proposals, these methods randomly select the next Markov chain state from a set containing all $P$ proposals and the current state with selection probabilities involving the target and proposal density (mass) functions.
+However, this claimed advantage has one shortcoming: calculation of proposal probabilities typically scales $\mathcal{O}(P^2)$ which outweighs the aforementioned advantages, ultimately resulting in degraded performance.
+Recent efforts \citep{glatt2022parallel,holbrook2023generating} focus on efficient joint proposal structures that lead to computationally efficient $\mathcal{O}(P)$-time proposal selection probabilities.
+Even after incorporating efficient joint proposals such as the Tjelmeland correction (Section \ref{sec:multipropMCMC}), selection probabilities still require evaluation of the function at each of the $P$ proposals. \cite{holbrook2023quantum} uses the Gumbel-max trick to turn the proposal selection task into a discrete optimization procedure amenable to established quantum optimization techniques \citep{durr1996quantum,yoder2014fixed}.
 On the one hand, the resulting \QP \ algorithm facilitates quadratic speedups, only requiring $\mathcal{O}(\sqrt{P})$ target evaluations.
-On the other hand, these target evaluations take the form of generic oracle calls embedded within successive Grover iterations \cite{grover1996fast}, the circuit depth of which is not clear.
-Worse still, the fact that the optimization algorithms of \cite{durr1996quantum,yoder2014fixed} sometimes fail to obtain the optimum means that the \QP \ Markov kernel fails to maintain detailed balance with non-negligible probability.
+Although these quadratic speedups are significant, they are still not sufficient for \QP\ to provide advantages when increasing the proposal number $P$.
+On the other hand, these target evaluations take the form of generic oracle calls embedded within successive Grover iterations \citep{grover1996fast}, the circuit depth of which is not clear.
+Worse still, the fact that the optimization algorithms of \citet{durr1996quantum,yoder2014fixed} sometimes fail to obtain the optimum means that the \QP \ Markov kernel fails to maintain detailed balance with non-negligible probability.
 The relationship between the algorithm's stationary distribution (if it exists) and the target distribution is unclear as a result.